-Become a Pokémon Master!
+Become a Pokémon Master! .
 3

-Pokémon TCG Basic Concepts

-How to Win
+Pokémon TCG Basic Concepts How to Win Energy Types .
+3 .
+4

-Energy Types

 Parts of a Pokémon Card

-\//A\\///A\\///A\\///A\\///A\\///A\\///A\\///A\\///A\\///A\\///A\\///A\\///A\\///A\\///A\\///A\\///A\\///A\\//

-Zones of the Pokémon TCG
+Zones of the Pokémon TCG .
+7

-Playing the Game

-Setting Up to Play

-Parts of a Turn 9
+Playing the Game Winning the Game How to Start a Game Parts of a Turn Turn Actions Special Conditions .
+8 .
+8 .
+9

-Turn Actions

-\//A\\ \ //A\\//A\\//A\\//A\\//A\\//A\\/

-Pokémon Leagues and Trainer Kits
+Pokémon Leagues and Trainer Kits 17

-Advanced Rules Full Details of Taking a Mulligan

-What Counts as an Attack?
-19

-Full Details of Attacking 20

-What if You Should Draw More Cards than You Have?
-21
+Advanced Rules Full Details of Taking a Mulligan What Counts as an Attack?
+Full Details of Attacking What if You Should Draw More Cards than You Have?
+What if Both Players Win at the Same Time?
 What's Sudden Death?
-21

 What Does and Doesn't Count for a Pokémon's Name?
-21
+18 19 20 21 21 21

 Deck Building 22

-Appendix A: Pokémon-EX

-Special Rules for Pokémon-EX
+Appendix A: Pokémon-EX Special Rules for Pokémon-EX 23

-Appendix B: Mega Evolution Pokémon 24

-Special Rules for Mega Evolution Pokémon
+Appendix B: Mega Evolution PokémonSpecial Rules for Mega Evolution Pokémon

-Appendix C: Restored Pokémon 25 25
+Appendix C: Restored Pokémon Key Restored Pokémon Notes

-Appendix D: ACE SPEC Trainer Cards
+Appendix D: ACE SPEC Trainer Cards 26

-Appendix E: Team Plasma Cards
+Appendix E: Team Plasma Cards 26

-Appendix F: Team Flare Hyper Gear

-Appendix G: Ancient Traits

-Appendix H: BREAK Evolution

-Special Rules for Pokémon BREAK 28

-Appendix I: Dual-Type Pokémon 28

-Appendix J: Pokémon-GX

-Special rules for Pokémon-GX

-Appendix K: Alolan Pokémon

-Appendix L: Ultra Beasts 30

-Glossary 31
+Glossagu 27